 You know best what the margins need to be for your specific business.
 Anything you can do to improve your margins without jeopardizing the quality of your offering will have a positive impact on your business health.
 There are many different kinds of tour companies, and the margins will vary based upon the needs of that business.
 For example:

-- A safari company that takes a 25% commission on custom-created experience packages will generally always have a gross margin of around 25%, as they subcontract the actual facilitation of the tour.
+- A safari planning company that takes a 15% commission on custom-created experience packages will generally always have a gross margin of around 15%, as they subcontract the actual facilitation of the tour to the in-destination providers.

 - An owner-operated city walking tour may have almost 100% gross margin, as they will have little to no expense to create the experience they offer.